NYC - MYR

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from New York to Myrtle Beach costs $103 on the route between New York LaGuardia Airport (LGA) and Myrtle Beach (MYR).
-However, over the past month, flights between New Windsor (SWF) and Myrtle Beach (MYR) were, on average, 9% cheaper than other New York-Myrtle Beach routes.
+The cheapest return flight from New York to Myrtle Beach costs $92 on the route between New York LaGuardia Airport (LGA) and Myrtle Beach (MYR).
+Over the past month, this route was, on average, 25% cheaper than other New York-Myrtle Beach routes.
 The most popular route is between Newark Airport (EWR) and Myrtle Beach (MYR).

 What is the cheapest month to fly from New York to Myrtle Beach?